 The 4th Sunday of Lent is traditionally known as Laetare Sunday.
 The day’s theme comes from the entrance antiphon reflecting on Isaiah 66: 10-11: “Rejoice, Jerusalem, and all who love her.
 Be joyful, all who were in mourning; exalt and be satisfied at her consoling breast.”
 Laetare means "rejoice" and like its counterpart in Advent, Gaudete Sunday, the priest has the option of wearing rose-colored vestments instead of violet.
-The change of color is supposed to indicate a sense of hope and joy--an anticipation of Easter--in the midst of the penitential season.
+The change of color is supposed to indicate a sense of hope and joy—anticipation of Easter—during the penitential season.
 We are now only 21 days away from Easter Sunday!

 For God so loved the world that he gave his only Son, so that everyone who believes in him might not perish but might have eternal life.
 (Jn.
 3:16)

 I suggest that we take some time to reflect on the power of this single verse from Scripture.
 It is the core of the Christian message.
 Jesus is speaking to Nicodemus here, a leading Pharisee of the time, who came to question Jesus at night.
 I like to call him Nick at Night.
 He was most likely afraid to be associating with Jesus openly because of what his fellow Pharisees and others might think.

 Billy Graham, the famous evangelical preacher who was honored nationally three years ago at his funeral, often focused on the basic, simple truths of the Bible to let people know how much God loved them.
 He was direct, clear and forceful in his approach to preaching the Gospel: